TheGalacticAce/TheGalacticAce/README.md

 # Hey there, I'm Galactic!
-(well thats not my irl name, but i like to be called that 😄)
+(well thats not my IRL name, but its my pseudonym😄)

 # What do I do?
 I like to code Minecraft stuff sometimes.
 Soon maybe discord bots